Monsoon Rains Wreak Flood Havoc Across South Asia - UrduPoint

 "The ground floor of our house was completely submerged," Rajaram Yadav, 45, told AFP from a district near the border with India.

-"Our family and some neighbours survived by staying at the top floor for two days.
-Most one-floor mud houses in the areas have been severely damaged."Health experts have warned of possible outbreaks of waterborne diseases and called for international help.
+"Our family and some neighbours survived by staying at the top floor for two days," he said, adding most one-floor mud houses in the area have been severely damaged.

+So far 11 people have died in the state and about 83,000 people have been displaced by flooding.